hschu-hschu/OKLCH.lua/README.md

 # CIELAB LCH for Roblox

+## 💥 Sorry, this wasn't OKLCH.
+I apologize for the confusion with the name.
+I'll update it to the real OKLCH sometime.

 A Roblox Lua module that provides **OKLCH <-> sRGB (Color3)** color space conversion.
 This is a pure math module without any UI — useful if you want to work with perceptually uniform colors in Roblox projects.